mbrugman67/BusPirate-docs-hugo/content/docs/software/avrdude.md

 In this demo we'll program the ATmega32U4 chip found on the Arduino Leonardo through the ICSP header.

 {{% alert context="warning" %}}
-Always connect the AVR target board via USB — it usually works better than powering it only from the Bus Pirate.
+Always power the AVR target board externally (e.g., via USB) — it usually works better than powering it only from the Bus Pirate.
 {{% /alert %}}

 ## Connections